ManiaExchange/GeryKnockout/README.md

 # GeryKnockout
-Knockout plugin for the TMGery Trackmania Forever server controller.
+Knockout plugin for the TMGery server controller.

 ## About
 This repository contains a plugin for TMGery that enables knockout competitions to be held.
 Each round, the last players to finish, or those who don't finish, are knocked out until one player remains as the winner.